 Lara’s thesis for IRSJA was on the brother-sister relationship with a focus on animus development in women who had been deeply affected by their relationships with their brothers.
 Work on that writing began in the late 1980’s, culminating in her book titled, Brothers and Sisters: Discovering the Psychology of Companionship.
 Her most recent studies have focused on Jung’s work with alchemy, the female alchemist known as Maria Prophetissa, and Celtic Mythology.

-Lionel Corbett, M.D., trained in medicine and psychiatry in England and as a Jungian Analyst at the C.G.
+Lionel Corbett, MD, trained in medicine and psychiatry in England and as a Jungian Analyst at the C.G.
 Jung Institute of Chicago.
 A professor of Depth Psychology at Pacifica Graduate Institute in Santa Barbara, California, he is the author of five books: Psyche and the Sacred: Spirituality Beyond Religion; The Religious Function of the Psyche; The Sacred Cauldron: Psychotherapy as a Spiritual Practice; The Soul in Anguish: Psychotherapeutic Approaches to Suffering; and Understanding Evil: A Psychotherapists Guide; and co-editor of several volumes of collected papers: Psyche’s Stories, Depth Psychology: Meditations in the Field; Psychology at the Threshold; and Jung and Aging.
-He is a Founding Member and Executive Director of Psyche and the Sacred: A Contemplative Community.
+His latest book is The God-image: From Antiquity to Jung.

 Lori Pye, Ph.D., is the Founder and President of Viridis Graduate Institute whose focus is Ecological Psychology and Environmental Humanities.
 As an environmental activist and executive director for international marine nonprofits, Lori worked with numerous NGOs to co-develop the Eastern Tropical Pacific Biological Seascape Corridor with the Ministers of the Environment from Latin and South America.
 She has multiple publications in peer-reviewed journals promoting the field of ecological psychology.
 She serves on the Editorial Board for Ecopsychology Journal.
 Forthcoming textbook: Fundamentals of Ecological Psychology, Routledge in 2022.